openlibhums/memory-alpha/content/pages/support/email-and-reminders/email-logs.md

 - Actor
    The user or system process that initiated the action.
 - Level
   A category that admininstrators use to group logs into reports when working on the server.
-For emails, the level is always “Info”, and it can be safely ignored when looking at a particular log.
+For emails, the level is always "Info", and it can be safely ignored when looking at a particular log.

 If the logged action relates to an email, additional details are available: